-Let’s start to give you a clear idea of how to get to the Lost City in Colombia and how you can make this magical Adventure trek within the many things what to do in Santa Marta .
+Let’s start giving you a clear idea of how to get to the Lost City Colombia and how you can make this magical adventure trek among the many What to do in Santa Marta Colombia

-There is no doubt that the Lost City (Tayrona) It is an archaeological tourist destination very similar to the ruins of Machu Picchu in Peru and that you must visit in your trip to Colombia .
+There is no doubt that the Lost City of Colombia is an archaeological tourist destination very similar to the ruins of Machu Picchu in Peru and that you must visit during your visit to Colombia.

-It is that you do not always have the opportunity to make an excursion in the jungles of the Sierra Nevada de Santa Marta from the hand of native indigenous guides , making crossings through mountainous trails, mighty rivers and most importantly, getting to know the culture of the indigenous communities of the Sierra Nevada de Santa Marta .
+It is that you do not always have the opportunity to make a excursion in the jungles of the Sierra Nevada de Santa Marta by the hand of native indigenous guides, mountain trails, mighty rivers and most importantly, to learn about the culture of the local people. indigenous communities of the Sierra Nevada of Santa Marta.

-The Lost City Colombia (Teyuna) , also known as the Teyuna Archaeological Park , represents archaeological ruins of an ancient indigenous civilization from many years ago, called the Indigenous Tayronas, a town from which four indigenous communities descend today: The Koguis, The Wiwas, The Arhuacos and the Kankuamos in charge of the sustainability and spiritual maintenance of all the ecosystems of the Sierra Nevada de Santa Marta.
+The Lost City Tayrona, also known as the Teyuna Archaeological Park, represents archaeological ruins of an ancient indigenous civilization of many years ago, called the Tayrona Indians, a people from which four indigenous communities descend today: the Koguis, the Wiwas, the Arhuacos and the Kankuamos responsible for the sustainability and spiritual maintenance of all the ecosystems of the Sierra Nevada de Santa Marta.

-The Trek to Lost City Santa Marta It is partly a journey through peasant territories and territories of native indigenous communities of the Sierra Nevada de Santa Marta.
+The Trek to Lost City Colombia It is partly a journey through peasant territories and territories of native indigenous communities of the Sierra Nevada de Santa Marta.

-What is the Best Travel Agency to go to the Lost City Colombia?
+What is the Best Travel Agency to go to the Lost City?

-There are several agencies that offer the Lost City Tour Colombia , all operate with traditional tour guides except for Wiwa Tours , which is the only agency that operates with native indigenous guides, direct descendants of the ancient Tayrona.
+There are several agencies that offer the Lost City Tour Colombia, all of them operate with traditional tour guides except for Wiwa Tours, which is the only agency that operates with native indigenous guides, direct descendants of the ancient Tayrona people.

 The Adventure Trek to the Lost City It is much more enjoyed by the hand of the native indigenous guides who will make you live a unique experience.